tetris245/ULTRAbc/README.md

 Changes for future version

+* New commands:
+  - mapfog to enable/disable the fog in current map room
-* New command: mapkeys to have all keys for current map room
+  - mapkeys to have all keys for current map room